 Just like your body cannot handle too much sugar, it cannot function with too many ketones.
-When the ketones begin to break down and dramatically increase the acidity of your blood, that process is called ketoacidosis.
+When the ketones begin to break down, your blood acidity increases dramatically.
+Invokana ketoacidosis indicates excessive acid levels in your blood.

 5. Cascading Side Effects